Pump it!

 D.F.
 Wouda Steam Pumping Station, Lemmer, The Netherlands

-The steam pumping station in Lemmer was not the first.
-The Dutch had started using steam to replace windmills in 1825 (a century earlier) and by the end of the 1800s there were about 700 of those pumps in operation across the country.
+It was not the first in the Netherlands – the Dutch had started using steam to replace windmills in 1825 (a century earlier) and by the end of the 1800s, there were about 700 of those pumps in operation across the country.

 They were much smaller, though, and hence were easier to design and build.
 The challenge with this new one was the sheer scale of it.